 Split your attention between the positive feelings (e.g., 70%) and the auditory input (e.g., 30%).

 Examples of positive affirmations:

 There is always something to be grateful for.

 Aware, Compassionate, Considerate, Cordial, Friendly, Gentle, Kind, Loving, Sympathetic, Thoughtful, Tolerant

-The videos below are examples of positive sounds:
+The videos below are examples of positive sounds (birds and Stephanie Nash):